statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 2.1.
 Life-saving appliances and arrangements may deviate from the requirements set out in part B, provided that the alternative design and arrangements meet the intent of the requirements concerned and provide an equivalent level of safety to this chapter.

 2.2.
 When alternative design or arrangements deviate from the prescriptive requirements of part B, an engineering analysis, evaluation and approval of the design and arrangements shall be carried out in accordance with this regulation.
-3. Engineering analysis The engineering analysis shall be prepared and submitted to the Administration, based on the guidelines developed by the Organization<sup> 6) Refer to the Guidelines on alternative design and arrangements for SOLAS chapters II-1 and III (MSC.1/Circ.1212). </sup> and shall include, as a minimum, the following elements:
+3. Engineering analysis The engineering analysis shall be prepared and submitted to the Administration, based on the guidelines developed by the Organization and shall include, as a minimum, the following elements:

 .1. determination of the ship type and the life-saving appliance and arrangements concerned;